4 Tips To Go From Busy To Booking Clients

 - Writing an email to promote your paid offers

-…and non-money-making activities 👉👉👉 anything that doesn’t involve direct interaction with clients (usually more behind-the-scenes tasks).
+…and non-money-making activities 👉👉👉 anything that doesn’t involve direct interaction with potential or current clients (usually more behind-the-scenes tasks).

 This is the way I prioritize my business tasks and meet my revenue goals, and my clients find so much success by making this one simple shift.